-To clarify what MDS is for those who have not heard of it, it’s a service you can use to maintain one version of repeatable data in your database.
+To clarify what Master Data Services is for those who have not heard of it, it’s a service you can use to maintain one version of repeatable data in your database.

 For instance, to manage addresses when you have multiple data with the same data in it.
 You can read about it in detail here.

-In fact, MDS is not the only SQL Server related feature which has relied on Silverlight in the past.
+In fact, Master Data Services is not the only SQL Server related feature which has relied on Silverlight in the past.
 Many years ago, I used Power View which was developed to work with Silverlight.

 Now, I really liked Power View.
 In fact, at one stage I even had a session based on Power View which used a full demo environment.